Three Sisters (agriculture): Productivity

 European records from the sixteenth century describe highly productive Indigenous agriculture based on cultivation of the Three Sisters throughout what are now the Eastern United States and Canada, from Florida to Ontario.

-Geographer Carl O. Sauer described the Three Sisters as "a symbiotic plant complex of North and Central America without an equal elsewhere".
+The geographer Carl O. Sauer described the Three Sisters as "a symbiotic plant complex of North and Central America without an equal elsewhere".
+The agronomist Jane Mt.

-Agronomist Jane Mt.
 Pleasant writes that the Three Sisters mound system "enhances the soil physical and biochemical environment, minimizes soil erosion, improves soil tilth, manages plant population and spacing, provides for plant nutrients in appropriate quantities, and at the time needed, and controls weeds".
 After several thousand years of selective breeding, the hemisphere's most important crop, maize, was more productive than Old World grain crops.
-Maize produced two and one-half times more calories per acre than wheat and barley.
+Maize produced two and one-half times more calories per given land area than wheat and barley.

-Nutritionally, maize, beans, and squash contain all nine essential amino acids, as well as complex carbohydrates and essential fatty acids.
+Nutritionally, maize, beans, and squash contain all nine essential amino acids.
 The protein from maize is further enhanced by protein contributions from beans and pumpkin seeds, while pumpkin flesh provides large amounts of vitamin A; with the Three Sisters, farmers harvest about the same amount of energy as from maize monoculture, but get more protein yield from the inter-planted bean and pumpkin.
 Mt.
 Pleasant writes that this largely explains the value of the Three Sisters over monoculture cropping, as the system yields large amounts of energy, and at the same time increases protein yields; this polyculture cropping system yielded more food and supported more people per hectare compared to monocultures of the individual crops or mixtures of monocultures.